FUB-HCC/Human-Centered-Data-Visualization/_sources/03-understanding.md

 In summary, your goal during the EDA is to develop an understanding of your data.
 The easiest way to accomplish this is to use questions to guide your investigation.
 When you ask a question, the question focuses your attention on a particular part of your data set and helps you decide which graphs, models, or transformations to make.

 <!-- Text von [@WickhamGrolemund2017Rfordatascience] -->
-EDA is a creative process {cite}`WickhamGrolemund2017Rfordatascience`, thus, the key to asking meaningful questions is to generate a large number of questions (% KG: explain in what way this is considered "creative" - or replace "thus" with "i.e.". and expand on it.).
+EDA is a creative process {cite}`WickhamGrolemund2017Rfordatascience`, thus, the key to asking meaningful questions is to generate a large number of questions <!-- KG: explain in what way this is considered "creative" - or replace "thus" with "i.e.". and expand on it.-->.
 Of course, it is very challenging to generate these questions at the beginning because you are not familiar with the dataset.
 On the other hand, each new question you ask will expose you to a new aspect of your data and increase your chance of discovery <!-- KG: of what?
 Meaningful insights?
 Expand on "discovery" and "interesting", which is referred to in the next sentence -->.
 You can quickly break down the most interesting parts of your data - and develop a thought-provoking set of questions - if you follow each question with a new question based on your findings.
 This challenge has already been formulated by Tukey:

 > Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question,
 > which can always be made precise.